 Parties are reminded that court proceedings are presumptively public, and no document shall be filed under seal without request for a court order that is narrowly tailored to cover only the document, the particular portion of the document, or category of documents for which good cause exists for filing under seal.
-If a party wishes to file a document under seal, that party shall first file an administrative motion to seal in accordance with Local Rule 79-5 and General Order 62.
-The moving party shall simultaneously publicly e-file, as an exhibit to the administrative motion to file under seal, a proposed public redacted version of the document(s) that the party is seeking to file under seal.
+If a party wishes to file a document under seal, that party shall first file an administrative motion to seal in accordance with Local Rule 79-5 as amended October 1, 2013.